SkillBank-App/gh-action-bump-version/README.md

 ### Workflow

 * Based on the commit messages, increment the version from the latest release.
-  * If the string "major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
+  * If the string "bump major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
-  * If includes "minor" then the minor version will be increased.
+  * If includes "bump minor" then the minor version will be increased.
-  * If includes "patch" then the patch version will be increased.
+  * If includes "bump patch" then the patch version will be increased.
 * Push the bumped npm version in package.json back into the repo.
 * Push a tag for the new version back into the repo.